-Part A - the trustee's systems, procedures and internal controls are designed and operate effectively to ensure that the trustee has complied with all applicable prudential requirements.
+Part A - the trustee's systems, procedures and internal controls are designed and operate effectively to ensure that the trustee has complied with all applicable prudential requirements

-The procedures I performed during the period 1 July 2015 to 30 June 2016 as listed below were considered necessary in relation to the trustee's systems, procedures and controls that address compliance with all applicable Prudential Requirements.

-Prudential Requirements include requirements imposed by:
+The procedures I performed during the period 1 July 2014 to 30 June 2015 as listed below were considered necessary in relation to the trustee's systems, procedures and controls that address compliance with all applicable Prudential Requirements.
+Prudential Requirements include requirements imposed by the:

-- (a) APRA Prudential Standards; - (b) APRA reporting standards; - (c) SIS Act and SIS Regulation; - (d) APRA conditions on the trustee's licence or authorisation; - (e) Directions issued by APRA under the SIS Act 1993; and - (f) Other requirements imposed by APRA in writing (if applicable).
+- (a) APRA Prudential Standards; - (b) APRA Reporting Standards; - (c) APRA conditions on the [trustee's / trustees'] licence or authorisation; - (d) Directions issued by APRA, pursuant to the SIS Act 1993; and - (e) Other requirements imposed by APRA in writing (if applicable).